Olympic Games

 Olympic Games Mascots

-Before 1992, most Olympic mascots were created based on a animal unique to the host countries.
-Since then, human or invented figures have been used, and often more than one mascot - the 1998 Nagano Winter Olympic Games had four mascots; the 2000 Sydney Olympic Games had three and the 2004 Athens Olympic Games had two.
+Up until 1992, most Olympic mascots were created based on an animal unique to the host country.
+Since then, human or invented figures have been used, and often more than one mascot - the 1998 Nagano Winter Olympic Games had four mascots; the 2000 Sydney Olympic Games had three and the 2004 Athens Olympic Games had two, and Beijing had five!
+London went back to one, but one for each of the Olympic Games and Paralympics, as did Rio.

 2008 Beijing